AraBlocks/ara-module-template/README.md

 More details...

 ## Status
-This project is still in alpha development.
+This project is in alpha development.

 > **Important**: Important oddities and common gotchas.